GreyKeenan/resume/content.md

 > C# is powerful, but large and complex.
 I've mainly used it for my coursework, rather than on my own time.

 - Go
-> I've only recently started learning go.
+> I've only recently started learning Go.
 It seems like a streamlined balance between low-level control and high-level niceties.

 - Python
 > I haven't used Python very much since learning other languages.
 The ease-of-use is impressive, but I haven't taken the time look under the hood and learn about Python at a lower level.

 - JavaScript
-> Similarly, I've barely used javascript.
+> Similarly, I've barely used JavaScript.
 I have a grasp of the syntax and accessing the DOM.
 I have not used any frameworks.

 - SQL/T-SQL
 > The black sheep of this list.
 I have a basic understanding of SQL and database-organization principles.